Amit-Dagan/Dungeon-Crawl/README.md

 # Dungeon-Crawl
-Dungeon Crawl game as a design pattern exercise those diagrams are not updated, but this project has been abandoned for another one
+Dungeon Crawl game as a design pattern exercise.

+those diagrams are not updated, but this project has been abandoned for another one